dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 In the current state of the language, overload resolution considers by-copy binding of a value a conversion if first layer qualifiers of the argument type and the parameter type disagree.

-Still, these functions are considered different in type and mangling.
+Also, these functions are considered different in type and mangling.
 Therefore, no change in mangling symbols is needed.

 This DIP proposes that to disambiguate ambiguous overrides,